MicrosoftDocs/azure-docs/articles/iot-suite/iot-suite-remote-monitoring-customize.md

 ### Duplicate an existing control

-Each page in the remote monitoring solution is composed of a set of controls, known as a *panels* in the source code.
+Each page in the remote monitoring solution is composed of a set of controls, referred to as *panels* in the source code.
 For example, the **Dashboard** page is made up of five panels: Overview, Map, Alarms, Telemetry, and KPIs.
 You can find the source code that defines each page and its panels in the [pcs-remote-monitoring-webui](https://github.com/Azure/pcs-remote-monitoring-webui) GitHub repository.
 For example, the code that defines the **Dashboard** page, its layout, and the panels on the page is located in the [src/components/pages/dashboard](https://github.com/Azure/pcs-remote-monitoring-webui/tree/master/src/components/pages/dashboard) folder.

 The following steps outline how to duplicate and existing panel, modify it, and use the modified version.
 The steps use the **alarms** panel as an example:

-1. In your local copy of the repository, make a copy of the the **alarms** folder in the `src/components/pages/dashboard/panels` folder.
+1. In your local copy of the repository, make a copy of the **alarms** folder in the `src/components/pages/dashboard/panels` folder.
 Name the new copy **cust_alarms**.

 1. In the **alarmsPanel.js** file in the **cust_alarms** folder, edit the name of the class to be **CustAlarmsPanel**: